View for:

 accordion icon

-To obtain satisfactory results of waxing, the hair should be between 0.5-1 cm long.
-If the hair is too short, it will be impossible to remove it thoroughly.
-However, if they are too long, you may feel unpleasant tugging during the procedure.
+For the best waxing results, hair should be between 0.5 and 1 cm long.
+If the hair is too short, it may not be possible to remove it effectively.
+On the other hand, if it’s too long, you might experience more discomfort and pulling during the treatment.

 accordion icon